conda/conda-dot-org/blog/2023-09-08-newsletter.md

 [Explore comprehensive documentation at conda.store](https://conda.store/en/latest/user_guide.html) for installation, usage, and contributions.

 Whether you're a data scientist or an administrator, conda-store revolutionizes conda environments.
-Make sure to check them out!
+Make sure to check it out!

 ### Is conda Free?